 Below, you will read about all the hurdles we faced in moving to Ireland, as well as the positive side of relocating to such a stunning, friendly nation!

-Is it Hard to Move to Ireland?
+Is it worth relocating to Ireland?

 For the average person, the process of moving to Ireland will be a difficult one!
 You will likely need to apply for an employment permit (there are lots of different types.)
 If you are lucky enough to have Irish ancestry or are married to an Irish citizen, the process will be much easier!